UltraEngine/Documentation/CPP/EmitEvent.md

 If any event listener callback triggered by this event returns false, the function will return false, otherwise true is returned.

+## Remarks

+If any event listener callback triggered by this event returns false, the event will not be added to the event queue.

 ## Example

 ```c++